 On 21st October, Bradshaw set out to Sowerby, which he occupied for two days and from where he was able to spy on the Royalist garrison at Sowerby Bridge below.
 Royalist, Sir Francis Mackworth, a veteran of the battles of Wakefield and Adwalton Moor, who had taken Halifax and commanded a garrison there, now went on the offensive.
 He marched troops to Sowerby Bridge and led a charge uphill towards Sowerby.

-Bradshaw now set about strengthening his defences at Heptonstall as he knew that retaliation would come.
+Bradshaw now set about strengthening his defences at Heptonstall as he must have known that retaliation would come.
 Barricades were put up and many huge boulders were placed strategically at the top of the hill called “The Buttress”, to heave down on any attackers.
 He set up patrols and posted look-outs on top of the tower of St Thomas a’Beckett Church.